Jiji and Murembwe Hydroelectric Project: Murembwe Hydroelectric Power Plant

-The Murembwe Hydroelectric Power Plant on the Murembwe River (Mulembwe River) will exploit a head height of 256 m with a capacity of 17 MW.
+The Murembwe Hydroelectric Power Plant on the Murembwe River (Mulembwe River) exploits a head height of 256 m with a capacity of 17.5 MW.

 The Mulembwe hydroelectric power station is upstream from the Jiji River junction.

 It has a similar configuration, with a dam directing water through a tunnel to the penstock.

 Transmission

 A 110 kV power line runs 5.5 km north from the Jiji station up the Mulembwe River to the Mulembwe station, where it is joined by a 110 kV power line from that station.
 The two lines run east 2.3 km to the Horezo switchyard on RP 403 highway.

 From there, lines run north towards Kabezi and Bujumbura, and southeast towards Bururi.

 Other components include two 110 kV switching stations at the Jiji and Mulembwe hydroelectric plants, a 110/30 kV substation in Horezo, a 110/30/10 kV substation in Kabezi, extensions to existing substations, about 107.2 km of 110 kV transmission lines, as well as distribution lines.

+It was inaugurated on 16 June 2026 by Prime Minister Nestor Ntahontuye.